ddella/OpenSSL/ECC Certificate Chain/README.md

 ```shell
 openssl ecparam -name secp521r1 -genkey -out ca-key.pem
 ```
 Use this command to generate a self-signed certificate for the RootCA.
 We don't generate a CSR (certificate signing request) for the RootCA since it's a self-signed certificate.
+The certificate will be valid for ~20 years (not couting leap year).
 ```shell
 openssl req -new -sha256 -x509 -key ca-key.pem -days 7300 \
 -subj "/C=CA/ST=QC/L=Montreal/O=RootCA/OU=IT/CN=RootCA.com" \